Tactile-CPS/transmit-receive/README.md

 - `'txrx-separate-hosts.sh'`
   - Doesn't need namespaces to work on separate hosts

+- For capture of iperf packets with wireshark/tshark, full header should be present.
+Hence, for iperf, 76+46=122 bytes is the minimum datarate.
+Use 128 as minimum by giving iperf payload length as 128-46=82 bytes.
+46 bytes include Ethernet, VLAN, IPv4, UDP headers.
+Also, iperf datarate (-b x) is equivalent to x/x+(fcs+preamble+epiogue=24bytes)

 ## Analysis scripts
 - Reads csv files and calculates latency, jitter, packet loss, out-of-order
 - `'txrx-analysis-rxonly.py'`